-Professor Ibrahim Sirkeci has been teaching and supervising master and doctoral students at Coventry University, Edinburgh Napier University, the University of Hertfordshire, and the University of Wales Trinity Saint David, since 2021.
-He is the director of International Business School.
-Previously, he has served in the leadership team of Regent’s University London’s Faculty of Business and Management from 2005 to 2021 in various roles as Assistant Dean for Research, Head of Marketing Subject Cluster, Director of PhD Programme, and Director of Centre for Transnational Business and Management (RCTBM).
+Professor Ibrahim Sirkeci is Head of Enterprise Subject Group at Salford Business School, University of Salford, Manchester, UK.
+He has taught and supervised undergraduate and postgraduate students at Coventry University, Edinburgh Napier University, the University of Hertfordshire, and the University of Wales Trinity Saint David in 2021-2022 while also serving as the director of International Business School.
+Previously, he served in the leadership team of Regent’s University London’s Faculty of Business and Management from 2005 to 2021 in various roles as Assistant Dean for Research, Head of Marketing Subject Cluster, Director of PhD Programme, and Director of Centre for Transnational Business and Management (RCTBM).
 Before joining Regent’s, Prof Sirkeci worked at the University of Bristol, Department of Sociology (2005) and was Head of Department at Atilim University, Faculty of Management in Ankara, Turkey (2003-2004).

 Sirkeci has a PhD in Geography (University of Sheffield), BA in Political Science and Public Administration (Bilkent University) and PG Certificate in Teaching and Learning Higher Education (University College London).